prabhuSub/prabhuSub/README.md

 <img align="right" alt="prabhuSub | GitHib Avatar" width="300" height="300" src="https://github.com/prabhuSub/prabhuSub/blob/master/octocat_formal.png" />

 ## I'm a Student, Developer, and Teacher!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a researching on building Evaluation System for Interpretable Models, followed by a pipeline.
+- Working on projects for developing  - Sampling theorem, [Wrod2Vec Visualization], and multiprocessing Partial Dependency Plot for [Squark.ai]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Cloud Engineering to enable myself as a Data Engineer 👨‍💻
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums.
-Also play computer Games.
+Also play Computer Games.